nikettongare/Tic-Tac-Toe-Flutter/README.md

 ![b8](https://user-images.githubusercontent.com/61305713/147216406-c7d51fb3-6e56-4cbd-b205-b3d73fe6c3b1.png)

-### If you have to develop apps with flutter then checkout following link, i provide app development service with flexible prices, Fell free to ask anything.
+### If you have to develop apps with flutter then checkout following link, i provide app development service with flexible prices, Feel free to ask anything.
 ### Link - https://www.fiverr.com/share/ll3Rab

 ## If you like the repo then make sure to STAR it.

-### Fell Free to Contribute
+### Feel Free to Contribute

 # Thanks For visiting

 # Made In INDIA

+### If you any queries feel free to mail me at nikettongaren24@gmail.com